Ze7111/Ze7111/README.md

 ## 👋 Hi there, I'm Dhruvan.

 ### 🔭 Current Project
-I'm currently working on the [Helix Programming Language](https://github.com/kneorain/helix-lang).
-Helix is designed to combine the best features of Python and C++, aiming for simplicity and performance.
+I'm currently working on the [Helix Compiler](https://github.com/kneorain/helix-lang).
+Helix is where the power and low-level granularity of C++, the safety of Rust, and the elegance of Python unite, giving you seamless control and simplicity in coding.

 ### 🤝 Seeking Help
-I'm seeking help with the Helix programming language.
+I'm seeking help with Helix.
 Whether you are a seasoned developer or just starting out, your contributions can make a big difference.
 Check out our issues and see how you can get involved!

 ### 💬 Ask Me About
 - Developing programming languages and compilers